CaptainCrowbar/rs-core/docs/random.md

 is expected to always be supplied through the function argument.

-Behaviour is undefined if the enumeration type contains values that are out of range for an `int` or if an explicitly supplied minimum value is out of range for the enumeration type.
+Behaviour is undefined if the enumeration type contains values that are out of range for an `int` or if an explicitly supplied minimum value is greater than the maximum named value of the enumeration type.

 ```c++
 template <std::ranges::random_access_range R,